Sex doll: History

-Commercial forms
+Contemporary commercial forms

 Cheaper sex dolls are inflatable, using air.
 These dolls, representing the lowest price range (less than US$75), are usually made of welded vinyl and bear only a passing resemblance to actual people.
 They have an artificial and typically crudely designed vagina or penis, but due to their affordability, many users are willing to overlook their shortcomings.
 They often burst at the seams after a few uses, although they are commonly given as gag gifts and therefore many may not be used at all.
-In Russia, for some years the Bubble Baba Challenge humorously featured participants river rafting on blowup dolls as a matter of entertainment but in 2013 the race was canceled on "health and safety" grounds.
+In Russia, for some years the Bubble Baba Challenge humorously featured participants river rafting on blowup dolls as a form of entertainment, but in 2013 the race was canceled on "health and safety" grounds.

 At the middle market price range ($100 to approximately $1,000), dolls are made of thicker vinyl or heavy latex without welded seams or a polyurethane and silicone mixture, typically surrounding a foam core.
 Most have plastic mannequin-style heads and styled wigs, plastic or glass eyes, and occasionally properly molded hands and feet.
 Some vinyl dolls can contain water-filled body areas such as the breasts or buttocks.
 Latex dolls were made in Hungary, China and France but only the French manufacturer Domax now remains in production.

 The manufacturing process causes most latex dolls to be delivered with a fine coating of zinc oxide covering the skin, which is usually removed by the consumer by placing the doll under the shower.
 Otherwise, latex is an inert and non-toxic natural material; although a small percentage of users may discover a latex allergy.

-The most expensive sex dolls (approximately $1,200 and up) are usually made from silicone (usually above $3,000 at 2016 prices) or thermoplastic elastomer known as TPE (below $3,000).
+The most expensive sex dolls (approximately $1,200 and up) are usually made from silicone (usually above $3,000 at 2016 prices) or thermoplastic elastomer known as TPE.
+As of 2023 pricing of the dolls on eBay ranges from $200 to $1000 for high quality full size full body TPE dolls.
+The most prevalent factors governing price are size, weight, and aesthetics.
+Pricing loosely follows $5 per pound.
+Some popular models beginning price at $500 have risen in price to as much as $1000.
+Scaled down size full body TPE mini dolls, full size torsos, and other body parts range in price from under $100 to $300.
 Dolls made of either material can be very lifelike, with faces and bodies modeled on real people in some instances, with realistic skin material (similar to that used for movie special effects), and with realistic (or even real) hair.
 These dolls usually have an articulated PVC or metal skeleton with flexible joints that allow them to be positioned in a variety of positions for display and for sexual acts.
 Silicone or TPE dolls are much heavier than vinyl or latex inflatable ones (which consist mostly of air), but are roughly half the weight of a real human being of comparable size.